steveash/bushwhacker/README.md

 bushwhacker
 ===========

-A simple aspectJ library that can be used to add debugging hints for common pitfalls experienced during java development
+A simple library that can be used to add debugging hints for common pitfalls experienced during java development either by aspectJ advice or a Junit @Rule

 ## The Problem
 Have you ever been pinged by a new or junior developer that says: "hey take a look at this stack-trace-- do you have any hints?"
 Obviously, we try to build systems that fail in descriptive and helpful ways -- but sometimes things fail in ways that aren't easy to make more descriptive or are exceptions out of libraries that we can't easily edit or catch/re-throw.
 In a second after glancing at the stack trace, the experienced developer knows what the problem is.
 Would be nice if we could automate this...